WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - with advanced parameters you can get **really granular per parameter policies**.

+- you can have **more than 10k parameters / region**.

+##### Intelligent tiering

+- you do not have **to choose between the standard and advanced** parameters.
+Let the AWS decide for you!

+- the "upgrade" happens **when you update the parameter value or exceed the number of parameters quota**.

+- this is a **great way to optimize costs**.
+It does not seem to cost any additional $$ to turn it on?

+  - I think it might be a default now.

 #### Secrets Manager

 - while you can store secrets within `Parameter Store`, **`Secrets Manager` rotate the secrets (automatically or